insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ## Log table setup information

 In order to edit fields in the extension pages, we need to change the log table set up in NAV 2015 generic extension.
-For this we need to check the following steps:
+For this we need to check the following steps :

 1. Goto NAV client environment.